 The Sandia FACT Site provides the equipment and seismically quiet surroundings required for testing infrasound and seismic sensors, instrumentation, and monitoring systems.
 This site allows for geothermal tools to be tested with a wireline truck to...

-The Geochemistry Laboratories at Sandia support the investigation of basic scientific questions including material behaviors at mineral-fluid interfaces and the effects of chemical environment on fracture.
-Experimental geochemistry studies allow researchers to build and...
+Sandia’s Geochemistry Laboratories support fundamental research into material behaviors at mineral-fluid interfaces and the influence of chemical environments on fracture processes.
+Experimental geochemistry studies enable researchers to develop and validate quantitative models across multiple...

 A large plot of land, known as Tech Area III, allows Sandia’s geothermal research program to evaluate large systems.
 For example, the program has 1,000 feet of drilling pipe that was used for evaluating...